-Pete also serves as Firearms Training Director for KFD Training & Consultation LLC and www.policecombat.com an established training partnership dedicated to the realistic dynamic training needed for officer survival.
+Pete’s extensive training and experience has earned him respect from fellow law enforcement officers and military personnel throughout the country as a dynamic and experienced “warrior” trainer.
+He also serves as Firearms Training Director for KFD Training & Consultation LLC and www.policecombat.com, an established training partnership dedicated to the realistic dynamic training needed for officer survival.

 “It is one thing to theorize about the dynamics of a shooting incident and quite another to actually have lived it.” – Pete Soulis